How To Detect and Remove the Chrome.exe Virus

 How to identify the Chrome.exe virus

 Although the Trojan malware “Jedi mind trick” can sound scary, you can still use Google Chrome without worrying too much.
-By understanding the difference between how the legitimate Chrome.exe and the Poweliks Chrome.exe virus work, you can identify a virus infection and keep using your favorite browser.
+By understanding the differences between legitimate Chrome.exe and the Poweliks Chrome.exe virus, you can identify a virus infection and keep using your favorite browser.

 What is your computer doing?